-- From the top menu, select Windows > Message Log.
+- From the top menu, select Windows > Message Log. - From any of the other views, click the Add View button and select Message Log.

 Model View

 T-ANIMPA-004-004

 Once you have a fully painted drawing, you can use it as a colour model and load it in the Model view.
 This drawing can be used and loaded in any of your Harmony scenes.